 - Competition – “What do you think of zabadabadingo?
 How are you different?”
 If you have ever tried to raise funds, this is a question you will have heard before.
 It doesn’t matter if they sell hotdogs and you burgers, you still need an answer.
 Not knowing the startup competitors your stakeholders think are your competitors is very dangerous.
 Meeting with all your competitors allows you to respond to such questions with “sure, met with the CEO 3 weeks ago.
 They aren’t focused on our space and let me tell you why” instead of, “ummm.”
 But do you know what, it’s happened to me too.
 Just hope you are 1/ great at googling fast and 2/ their landing page is informative so you can BS fast 😉

-- Competition don’t suck – I know you love to say your competitors suck and your rule, but they don’t.
+- Competition doesn’t suck – I know you love to say your competitors suck and your rule, but they don’t.
 They have the same challenges.
 Don’t believe your own hype.
-I have my own reality distortion field too, and competitors have kicked my ass (Sales guys have told me after they left and went to competition and see their numbers).
-Don’t take your competitors for granted.
+I have my own reality distortion field too, and company competition have kicked my ass (Sales guys have told me after they left and went to company competition and see their numbers).
+Don’t take your company competition for granted.
 They’re probably much better than you think.

 - Motivation – You need to understand your competition to beat them.
 I love this quote from Ender’s Game on the side.
 You need to play your own game, don’t do what the competition do or you generate beta not alpha.
 Don’t belittle your comp, be classy.
 But be a little paranoid.
 Just because you are paranoid, doesn’t mean they aren’t out to get you.
 That company you label as slow may have processes which enable them to deliver to enterprise with bigger tickets.
 That company that ‘just does retail banking’ may have built a new product targeted at your demographic that took them 6 months to build, only the VCs they are talking to to raise $20m know about.